Finding the Right School for Your Family

 Many of our buyer clients list good schools as one of their reasons for selecting Boulder Valley as the place they want to live.
 In some cases, parents have already targeted the one school

-they would like their children to attend before they even begin their home search.
-In today’s tight market, limiting your choice of neighborhoods this severely is a recipe for frustration and possibly failure.
+they would like their children to attend.
+However, if you limit your choice of neighborhoods this severely, it can be a recipe for frustration and possibly failure.

-Under Colorado Division of Real Estate rules, real estate agents are prohibited from offering opinions about local schools to home buyers.
+Under Colorado Division of Real Estate rules, agents are prohibited from offering opinions about local schools to home buyers.
 Much of what you will hear about local schools comes from parents with unique, anecdotal evidence.
-This doesn’t mean the information isn’t useful, it just means that it may be biased or, more to the point, not applicable to your situation.
+This doesn’t mean the information isn’t useful, but it may be biased or not applicable to your situation.

 Case in Point